blueprintue/roadmap/.github/CONTRIBUTING.md

 ## Submitting a pull request

 1. [Fork](https://github.com/blueprintue/feedback/fork) and clone the repository
-2. Configure and install the dependencies: `composer install`
-3. Create a new branch: `git checkout -b my-branch-name`
+2. Create a new branch: `git checkout -b my-branch-name`
-4. Make your change
+3. Make your change
-5. Lint your files: `composer lint`
-6. Test your code: `composer test`
-7. Push to your fork and [submit a pull request](https://github.com/blueprintue/feedback/compare)
+4. Push to your fork and [submit a pull request](https://github.com/blueprintue/feedback/compare)
-8. Pat your self on the back and wait for your pull request to be reviewed and merged.
+5. Pat your self on the back and wait for your pull request to be reviewed and merged.

 Here are a few things you can do that will increase the likelihood of your pull request being accepted: